The First Americans

 Over thousands of years, people spread out from Africa into Europe and Asia.
 Long before the invention of farming, the wheel or writing, the first hunters reached Beringia.
 Beringia is a modern name for a strip of land that once connected Asia to Alaska in North America.

 The current evidence suggests the first humans crossed this “land bridge" at least 40,000 years ago and perhaps even earlier.

-Asia and America have been separated by the Bering Strait for about 15,000 years.
+The Bering Strait has separated Asia and America for about 15,000 years.
+The continents are now more than fifty miles apart, but at one time they were connected by a passage more than 1000 miles wide.
 The continents are now more than fifty miles apart, but at one time they were connected by a passage more than 1000 miles wide.

 Beringia existed during the Ice Ages, periods when the climate of the earth was colder.
-During an Ice Age, precipitation that fell on land would harden into large masses of ice called glaciers.
-The forming of glaciers caused sea levels to fall about three hundred feet.
+During an ice age, precipitation that fell on land would harden into large masses of ice called glaciers.
+The forming of glaciers caused sea levels to drop about three hundred feet.